Tankless vs tank water heater for a Charlotte home

 A tank is cheaper today, simpler to repair, and fine for most households that are not constantly running out of hot water.
 If you are selling soon, on a tight budget, or just need hot water back this afternoon, a tank is the practical pick.
 Charlotte's relatively soft water is kind to tanks, so a flushed and maintained one reaches the far end of its lifespan here more often than in hard-water cities.

-My rule of thumb
+Our rule of thumb

 If your current tank keeps up with your family and you want the lowest cost, replace it with another tank.
 If you constantly run out of hot water, want the tank out of the attic, or plan to stay put for a decade or more, tankless is worth the extra cost.
-Either way, I will give you a flat water heater install price for both so you can compare real numbers, not sales talk.
+Either way, we will give you a flat water heater install price for both so you can compare real numbers, not sales talk.